Blog | Personal Finance

 4 reasons why every woman should embrace fear

 When was the last time you embraced fear?
 Even appreciated it?
 Most women do everything they can to avoid doing the things that scare them most.
-Fear, after all, is a very uncomfortable thing.
-I don't blame those who want to avoid it!
+Fear, after all, is a very uncomfortable thing; which is why we avoid situations that trigger fear.

 But is avoiding fear the right thing to do?